 Systems which can map these facilities such that they comply with their respective definition in OSEK OS can fully support an OSEK COM implementation.
-If such a mapping is not possible, some functionality defined within OSEK COM may not be available in a specific implementation.

 Appendix B Application notes

 Zero-length messages:

 The main purpose of zero-length messages is to provide a signalling mechanism that is independent of the location of the sender and the receivers (locally inside one ECU or across the network) and to trigger a send request for an I-PDU containing messages configured as having the Pending Transfer Property.